In 2016, politics dominated our pop culture — and vice versa

 DECEMBER:

 It’s been quite a year for the musical, and not just on Broadway.
 “Hairspray Live!” continues the TV musical fad.
 And movie audiences are enchanted by a candy-colored, old-fashioned musical ode to Tinseltown itself, “La La Land” by DAMIEN CHAZELLE.
 December again brings a new “STAR WARS” film.
-CARRIE FISHER who played Princess Leia in the original “Star Wars” is hospitalized after a medical emergency on board a flight to Los Angeles.
-But all is overshadowed by one more shocking death of a music superstar: Golden-voiced pop singer GEORGE MICHAEL is found dead on Christmas Day at age 53, bringing the year to a close on yet another mournful note.
+CARRIE FISHER, who played Princess Leia in the original “Star Wars,” dies after a medical emergency on board a flight to Los Angeles.
+And finally, fans across the globe are once again shocked by the sudden death of a music superstar: Golden-voiced pop singer GEORGE MICHAEL is found dead on Christmas Day at age 53, bringing the year to a close on yet another mournful note.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.